HONORARIUM & REIMBURSEMENT PAYMENT FOR INTERNATIONAL VISITORS

-Tourist and Business visitors in B-1, B-2, WB, and WT status are eligible to receive honoraria and reimbursement of incidental expenses under the American Competitiveness and Workforce Improvement Act that was passed on October 21, 1998.
+International visitors in B-1 (international visitor visa for business) and B-2 (international visitor visa for pleasure) visa status, as well as those entering pursuant to the Visa Waiver Program, including the WB (used in lieu of the B-1), and the WT (used in lieu of the B-2) status, are eligible to receive honoraria and reimbursement of incidental expenses under the American Competitiveness and Workforce Improvement Act that was passed on October 21, 1998.

-Scholars planning to pay short visits to one or several campuses in the United States can use the B-1 visitor for business visa classification.
+Scholars planning to pay short visits to one or several campuses in the United States can use the B-1 visa for business visitor classification.
 It is not intended for use by an individual accepting any type of formal appointment for a term or longer.

 If you are going to the U.S. primarily for tourism, but want to take a short course of study which is recreational (and not for credit towards a degree), and the course is less than 18 hours per week, this is permitted on a visitor visa.